stargate-bukkit/Stargate-Bukkit/README.md

 ```

 # Custom Gate Layout
-You can create as many gate formats as you want, the gate layouts are stored in plugins/Stargate/gates/.
+You can create as many gate formats as you want, the gate layouts are stored in `plugins/Stargate/gates/`.
-The .gate file must be laid out a specific way, the first lines will be config information, and after a blank line you will lay out the gate format.
+The .gate file must be laid out a specific way, the first lines will be config information,
+and after a blank line you will lay out the gate format.
 Here is the default nether.gate file:
 ```
 portal-open=NETHER_PORTAL
 portal-closed=AIR
+button=STONE_BUTTON
 X=OBSIDIAN
 -=OBSIDIAN